netmb/Edilkamin_BT/README.md

 First 4 bytes is the timestamp, followed by the 16 bytes "static key".
 The next 7 bytes are the "real" modbus-response, followed by 2 bytes CRC (0xfa 0x1b) and 3 bytes padding (0x03).
 CRC is CRC16-Modbus.

+There are mainly two modbus command-types: "query" and "set".
+Query always starts with "0x01 0x03", set starts with "0x01 0x06".